Nithesraa/Sentiment-Analysis/README.md

 The Streamlit app allows users to:
 1. Enter any text
 2. Click **Analyze Sentiment**
-3. Instantly view the sentiment with color-coded feedback
+3. View predicted sentiment with confidence score
+4. Get color-coded feedback for clarity